-Privacy coins are attractive to investors because they have much better security than Bitcoin and other similar coins.
+Privacy coins are attractive to investors because they comes under decentralized finance and have much better security than Bitcoin and other similar coins.
 Some people believe that only criminals need this level of privacy, but that’s simply false.
 Using a private coin isn’t just a needless security measure, it helps you protect its value by hiding your transaction history.

 These coins are also an opportunity for you to diversify your assets and prepare yourself for what the future may bring.

 Monero is a cryptocurrency that hit the market in 2014.